camposfa/plhdbR/README.md

 `plhdbR` is a collection of tools to work with data from the [Primate Life History Database](https://plhdb.org/) (PLHDB).

+> Karen B. Strier, Jeanne Altmann, Diane K. Brockman, Anne M. Bronikowski, Marina Cords, Linda M. Fedigan, Hilmar Lapp, Xianhua Liu, William F. Morris, Anne E. Pusey, Tara S. Stoinski and Susan C. Alberts (2010).
+The Primate Life History Database: a unique shared ecological data resource. *Methods in Ecology and Evolution*, 1(2), 199–211. doi: [10.1111/j.2041-210X.2010.00023.x](http://doi.org/10.1111/j.2041-210X.2010.00023.x)

 *There are no life history or fertility data included in this package.*

 To use the tools, you must have access to the PLHDB.
 The site is currently accessible for the working group members only.

-> Karen B. Strier, Jeanne Altmann, Diane K. Brockman, Anne M. Bronikowski, Marina Cords, Linda M. Fedigan, Hilmar Lapp, Xianhua Liu, William F. Morris, Anne E. Pusey, Tara S. Stoinski and Susan C. Alberts (2010).
-The Primate Life History Database: a unique shared ecological data resource. *Methods in Ecology and Evolution*, 1(2), 199–211. doi: [10.1111/j.2041-210X.2010.00023.x](http://doi.org/10.1111/j.2041-210X.2010.00023.x)

 `plhdbR` aims to facillitate the analysis of data in the PLHDB.
-It will have three main sets of utilities:
+It will set out to accomplish three main tasks:

--   Functions for reading and error-checking the life history and fertility data
+-   Tools that make it easy to read the life history and fertility data into R for further analysis

 -   Functions for calculating vital rates

--   Functions for loading and analyzing climate data
+-   Functions for retrieving and analyzing up-to-date climate data

+Additional functionality may be added in the future.
 The available functions will be documented below as they become available.

 Preparation
 -----------